adhearsion/adhearsion-xmpp/README.md

-ahn-xmpp
+adhearsion-xmpp
 ========

-ahn-xmpp is an Adhearsion Plugin providing XMPP connectivity.
+adhearsion-xmpp is an Adhearsion Plugin providing XMPP connectivity.

 Features
 --------